-\begin{theorem} Let $\Pr$ be an algebraic polygraph modulo on the cartesian $2$-polygraph $\poly{Mon}$.
-Then any algebraic rewriting system on $\Pr$ is locally confluent if and only if its critical branchings are confluent. \end{theorem}
+\begin{theorem} Let $\Pr$ be an algebraic polygraph modulo on the cartesian polygraph $\poly{Mon}$.
+Then an algebraic rewriting system on $\Pr$ is locally confluent if and only if its critical branchings are confluent. \end{theorem}

 In that case, the choice of positive strategy $\sigma$ making all the $2$-cells in $\freetha{S}$ be $\sigma$-positive implies that the positive $\sigma$-confluence is obvious.
-Moreover the quasi-terminating hypothesis is not required as explained in Remark \ref{R:NoTermination}.
+Moreover the quasi-terminating hypothesis is not required as explained in \eqref{R:NoTermination}.